lucasdietrich/AVRTOS/readme.md

   - a workqueue is 5B
     - a k_work item is 6B
 - In term of time, thread switch is between 26µs and 30µs on an 16MHz AVR (will be measured more precisely)

-- Plan additionnal stack for every thread that have their interrupt flag set, and whose the stack could be used during interrupt handlers calls.
+- Plan additionnal stack for every thread that have their interrupt flag set, whose the stack could be used during interrupt handlers calls.

 ### Zephyr RTOS